cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P7: "here's a little hard to map it one, one, because, yeah, the multi indexing is a bit different from what you'd normally do in a graph database.
 In general, normally, in a graph database, you'd have. . . main here, I'm just going to say we have a single profile to get rid of the profile ID to main"
     - P8: "And so, you know, you run it on many processors, right.
 So you have a lot of ranks there.
 And so you get, you know, every rank is going to give you a different time.
 And these are all, you know, collected and aggregated.
 And so what you get at these aggregate times, and so you do you get a minimum time for the section of code a max time for the section of code and an average time."
     - P8 calculates dataset-level things like timing/cycle and memory/rank.
+    - P9 does multiple line charts across the dimensions not already on an axis
+    - P9 "And it would then go and aggregate this across MPI ranks in case you're having an MPI program.
+So the thing that you're getting out in the end is like minimum, maximum, average and total time per region across MPI ranks.
+So, that's your final metric."
   - unclear if on purpose
     - P8 draws a single call tree already collapsed across all profiles (similar to DatasetAPI)
   - retrieving dimensions/detail